Handwriting Classes for Class 1 Students

-This page focuses on handwriting classes for class 1 learners who need stage-appropriate support for clearer writing, better control, steadier pace, and more readable school work.
+This page focuses on handwriting classes for class 1 learners who need stage-appropriate guidance for clearer writing, better control, steadier pace, and more readable school work.

 Who This Class 1 Page Helps

-This page is meant for class 1 learners whose writing needs more guidance, correction, and practice at the current school stage.
+This page is meant for young learners whose writing needs more guidance, correction, and practice at the current school stage.

 Early pencil control

-Useful when grip comfort, stroke starts, and line awareness still need guided support.
+Useful when grip comfort, stroke starts, and line awareness still need guided coaching.

 Cleaner first letters